How to Get the Most from Your Counseling Experience

-Make counseling a priority.
-Commit to attending your appointments and to being on time for them.
-If you find yourself skipping sessions or arriving late, talk with your counselor about what might be going on.
+Show up!
+Commit to attending your appointments.
+If you often skip sessions or arrive late, talk with your counselor about what might be going on.
 Are you avoiding painful topics?
 Is there something about counseling that feels uncomfortable?
-Do you truly have the space, time, or energy for counseling right now?
+Do you truly have the space, time, and energy for counseling right now?

 Share your feelings.
-It is natural to be reserved when you’re feeling uncertain.
-But if you find yourself uncomfortable with counseling or frequently holding back in your sessions, talk about these feelings with your counselor.
+If you feel uncomfortable or frequently hold back in your sessions, talk about this with your counselor.
 Together you can work on whatever issues are getting in the way.
-Though this may be uncomfortable at first, in the long run this will make your counseling much more effective.

-Be active outside of sessions.
+Be active.
 Counseling requires active work in and out of sessions.
+Don’t expect your counselor to take the lead or simply give you lots of advice; although it might feel reassuring, it is almost never useful in the long run and will not help you meet your goals.
 Set aside time to think about what you experience and learn in your sessions.
-Consider keeping a journal or talking about these experiences with a trusted friend.
-Try to apply what you’re learning and then talk with your counselor about how this is going.
+Try to apply what you're learning and then talk with your counselor about how this is going.

 Give yourself a break.
-You may feel that you “shouldn’t” be in counseling or that your problems are small compared to those of others.
-You may even feel anxious or guilty about being in counseling.
-Remember that your problems are as real as anyone else’s and that they don’t need to be catastrophic for you to benefit from counseling.
+You may feel that you shouldn't be in counseling or that your problems are small compared to those of others.
+Remember that your problems don't need to be catastrophic for you to benefit from counseling.
 In fact, counseling is most helpful if you start before your problems get out of hand.